cortexlabs/cortex/docs/apis/system-packages.md

 # take note of repository url
 ```

-Build the image based on your Dockerfile and push to its repository in AWS ECR.
+Build the image based on your Dockerfile and push to its repository in AWS ECR:

 ```
 docker build . -t org/my-api:latest -t <repository_url>:latest